Average Cost For Marble Countertops

 Danby Marble Countertops Prices

-Danby marble is from Vermont, USA and is generally costs around $75 - $90 per square foot.
+Danby marble is from Vermont, USA, and generally costs around $75 - $90 per square foot.

 This marble can have a bright white background with light veining or a mottled gray.
 Vein structure also varies quite a bit from a brushed or striated pattern to heavy marbling.